 Anyhow, this is a fantastic torte and you can make it as deep or as shallow as you like.
 I went for a slightly lighter version, but kept the lattice topping the same.
 Many modern versions use nutmeg in lieu of the cinnamon, so I used both.
 Also, it is also a common practice to dust the top of the torte with confectioner’s sugar, but I find that the confectioner’s sugar makes the torte way too sweet; but by all means, if this floats your boat, I say, dunk your donut!

-In the the bowl of your stand mixer, combine the Pie & Pasta Blend with the hazelnut meal, cinnamon and nutmeg.
+In the the bowl of your stand mixer, combine the gluten free flour blend with the hazelnut meal, cinnamon and nutmeg.
 Mix on low just to combine.
 Add the diced butter and mix on the lowest setting until the mixture looks like damp cornmeal.
 Add the eggs, egg yolk and lemon juice.
 Mix on high until the dough is very thick.
-If your eggs are large, the dough will be more sticky, so don't be alarmed if this happens to you.
+If your eggs are large, the dough will be more sticky, so don’t be alarmed if this happens to you.

 Transfer the dough to a counter that has been lightly dusted with glutinous rice flour.
 Knead just enough to shape the dough into a disk.
 Wrap in safe plastic wrap and refrigerate for at least 2 hours or overnight (up to three days ahead of time).